gongcastro/cognate-priming/README.md

 # Password-protected data

-Some data are password protected.
+Some data (in the multilex package) are password protected.
 This password is not hard-coded in the scripts, but rather saved locally in the authors' machines.
 We suggest you to get in touch [gonzalo.garciadecastro@upf.edu](mailto:gonzalo.garciadecastro@upf.edu) to obtain the password, and then use the [keyring](https://github.com/r-lib/keyring) package to save it securely in your local machine.
 Once you have obtained the password, run the following code:

 ```r
 keyring::keyring(user = "gonzalo.garciadecastro@upf.edu")